Reviews You Can Rely On

 Our Verdict

 The Electra Townie Go!
 7D is a simple Class 1 electric beach cruiser.
 This e-bike has a classic look with a relaxed, comfortable, upright body position and a smooth, steady, and calm ride quality.
 The rear cargo rack stealthily houses a 309Wh battery pack that powers the 250W rear hub motor.
 It has three levels of pedal assist support to enhance your pedaling efforts up to 20 mph.
 Considering its smaller battery size, we were impressed with its distance range, traveling over 24 miles with minimal rider input in our testing.
 It has a basic but functional user interface, and it was among the easiest models to assemble.
-It couldn't match the well-rounded performance of the best electric bikes in our test, but we feel this is a good option for the rider seeking a comfortable, no-frills electric bike.
+It couldn't match the well-rounded performance of electric bikes in our test, but we feel this is a good option for the rider seeking a comfortable, no-frills electric bike.

 REASONS TO BUY